rarimo/passport-contracts/README.md

 Currently only a few AA verification methods are supported:

 - RSA + SHA1 with 2688 encapsulated content bits
-- RSA + SHA1 with 2704 encapsulated content bits
+- ECDSA + SHA1 with 1704 encapsulated content bits

 ## License